 7) Familiarize customers with your offerings

 You need to complement your holiday with proper planning that gives customers ample time to familiarize themselves with your content, services, and goods.
 It’s also critical to communicate clearly with customers and set expectations, including a plan of what to do if a disruption occurs.
-Remember that supply networks, in general, are suffering and you could have delays in delaying product availability and delivery.
+Remember that supply networks, in general, are suffering and you could have delays that affect product availability and delivery.

 8) Take advantage of holiday hashtags

-The Christmas season is all about making people feel special, so it’s the perfect time to include customized elements in your public relations campaigns.
+The Christmas season is all about making people feel special.
+This is the perfect time to include customized elements in your public relations campaigns.
 As you may be aware, customized branded content is in high demand these days, and customers will enjoy personalization even more during the holiday shopping season.
-During the Christmas holidays, there are numerous ways to include customization.
+During the Christmas holidays, there are numerous ways to leverage customization.
 The OfficeMax “Elf Yourself” website is one of the greatest personalized Christmas PR projects to date.
 This concept was unique because it was more about providing a pleasant, individualized experience that engaged people than it was about selling the business.
 What’s more, it worked, as shown by the 800 million videos generated and shared on social media.

 10) Use your network of influencers

 Since their fans look to them for guidance, ideas, and inspiration, partnering with social media influencers can benefit you during the holiday season.
 Fashion and lifestyle influencers usually share gift ideas, holiday clothing advice, and home décor inspiration.
 If the product or service you’re advertising fits more under the category of New Year’s resolutions, healthy living influencers can recommend festive meals and exercise ideas.
 Naturally, food and beverage industry influencers will be stepping up their game to create new festive dishes in time for the holidays.